 Create a Microsoft Excel or CSV (comma-separated values) import file.
 You can download the import file template here.
 In Bing Ads, click Import Campaigns, and then click Import from file.
 If you have imported from a file in the past 90 days, you will see a table that tells you the Date/Time and Uploaded file.

 Another useful feature is the option to select when you want to import your Google Ads data into your Bing Ads account.
 For example, you have the option to schedule them to appear Once, Daily, Weekly, or Monthly.

 The Import Summary confirms that your import has been scheduled, when it will run and how often it will sync.

-Now that you’ve imported your campaigns from Google AdWords, you can check the status of your import, review error logs, and edit, pause, or delete your import schedule.
+Now that you’ve imported your campaigns from Google Ads, you can check the status of your import, review error logs, and edit, pause, or delete your import schedule.
 Keep in mind that not all information will be imported, but that doesn’t mean it’s not supported within Bing Ads.

 Some specific situations require special attention during import.
 There are also some items that you will need to re-create using Bing Ads, such as Automated rules, Ad-group-level Sitelink Extensions, Ad-group-level App Extensions, Ad-group-level Location Extensions, Ad-group-level Call Ad Extensions, Remarketing lists and associations, and IP exclusions.